Animal Services in Calhoun County

 256-241-2929

-Calhoun County Animal Control is operated by Calhoun County.
-The facility serves the unincorporated area of the county and some cities which contribute financial support.
+Calhoun County Animal Control Center has been operated by Calhoun County Commission since March 2019.
+The animal control facility serves the unincorporated area of the county and some cities which contribute financial support.

 - Stray Hold is 7 days.